ayyEve/DiscMod/README.md

  mod.addCommand('ping', (msg) => {
      msg.channel.send('Pong!');
  });

+ // you can also set the help text for the module,
+ // which is what shows up in a help command
+ // supports markdown formatting since its essentially a discord message
+ // for the prefix, do /p, the bot will automatically replace it mod.helpText = "`/pping` replies with `Pong!`";

  // dont forget to add the module to the bot
  // you dont need to do this if you have the modules